Last updated: 4/24/2025

 Cons:

 Obviously the most expensive tool in this category but Rephonic is feature-packed to cover the price.
-One of the features that we really like is the pitch editor that makes crafting outreach pitch effortless.
+One of the features that we like is the pitch editor that makes crafting outreach pitch effortless.
 Choose from a range of templates or craft yours from scratch and you're good to go.

 You can also use a target list to create a list of potential podcasts to get featured on or guests to have on your show.
 Either way, Rephonic is one of the most feature-rich podcast-matching platforms out there.